nuts-foundation/nuts-workshops/kik-v/2-setup-triplestore.md

 # Setup the triple store for the data station

 The data producer needs to have a data station with a triple store.
-This tutorial results in the setup of the triple strore.
+This tutorial results in the setup of the triple store.

 # Start GraphDB with docker compose